For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Therefore, this option is more for students looking for an experience to widen their future career opportunities rather than earn some cash.
 In fact, not only will you not get paid to do an internship, but agencies will often expect you to pay to do an internship.

-Websites such as Go Overseas and GoAbroad have hundreds of opportunities listed for 'internships' around the world, but these are more akin to voluntary positions as most involve paying up to support yourself while you're out there (they also take a cut of the cash for themselves).
+Websites such as Go Overseas and GoAbroad have hundreds of opportunities listed for 'internships' around the world, but these are more akin to voluntary positions.
+Most involve paying upfront for the food and board provided while you're out there, and they also take a cut of the cash for themselves.

 Doing your own research online and scoping out opportunities independently can be a lot more rewarding, and cheaper to boot.
 Just make sure you look into companies and check they're legit before making any agreements.